bkobash/ios-designers-continuing/README.md

-# iOS for Designers - Continuing Education
+# iOS Continuing Ed for Designers

 Trying to keep up on Swift with CodePath.